Hatfield College, Durham: Modern

 The leadership of James Barber (1980–1996) was a period of significant change.
 Student numbers rose, increasing to over 650 by the time Barber finished his tenure in office.
 Living out became compulsory for students for at least part of their career, and many existing buildings were either rebuilt or refurbished to make room for students: The Rectory was remodeled, C & D Stairs were refurbished, the Main Hall was repaired, and Jevons' was redecorated.
-A Middle Common Room for the postgraduate community was added in Kitchen Stairs.
-In 1981, the Formal Ball was renamed 'The Lion in Winter', which it has been called ever since.
-More comically, 'C Scales', a goldfish, was elected as a member of the JCR in 1982 and put forward as a potential Durham Student Union President.
-In 1984, the JCR was sued by representatives of the band Mud after a student ruined four speakers by pouring beer into an amplifier during a performance at a college ball.
+Student conduct was sometimes an issue: the annual Hatfield Day was cancelled for two years after excessive drinking and anti-social behaviour at the 1984 event, while the JCR was sued by the band Mud when a partygoer ruined four speakers by pouring beer into an amplifier during a college ball performance.

-Hatfield also became co-educational, which at the time was only 'grudgingly accepted' by the college.
+Hatfield also became co-educational, which at the time was only "grudgingly accepted" by the college.
 In 1985, talk of going mixed was stimulated by the low numbers of applicants selecting Hatfield as their preference, and a recent decline in academic standards – with the college finishing bottom of the results table the previous year.
-Ignoring threats of hooliganism, the Senior Common Room decided in May of that year to push forward with plans to go mixed.
-In March 1987, a student referendum was held, with 79.2% voting for the college to remain men only.
+Ignoring threats of hooliganism, Barber resolved in May of that year to push forward with plans to go mixed.
+In a March 1987 referendum, 79.2% voted for the college to remain men only.
 The Senate decided that, despite the referendum result, the college would in fact go mixed – and the first female undergraduates arrived the following year.
-The first female Senior Man held the post in 1992.
-Her election win, by a single vote, prompted some students to declare a mock 'week of mourning' and walk around the college wearing black arm bands.
+The first female Senior Man was elected in 1992.
+(Note: Her election win, by a single vote, prompted some students to declare a mock 'week of mourning' and walk around the college wearing black arm bands.)